top of page

 What We Do

 Julie I. Guindon is a premier divorce law firm based in Ottawa.
 We know divorce matters inside and out.
-Our divorce lawyers have helped thousands of clients move forward.
+Our bilingual divorce lawyers have helped thousands of clients move forward.
 We believe that focused experience delivers better results.
 Our lawyers aim to resolve your family matters as quickly and efficiently as possible.
-We provide our legal services with integrity, professionalism and respect for our clients and the community.
+We provide our legal services with integrity, professionalism, and respect for our clients and the community.

 Even though there are certain common elements in most family law cases, every client has a unique story that requires keen analysis and a definitive plan on how best to proceed.
 At Julie I. Guindon, we analyze each case and create tailored solutions to ease our clients after the divorce and move into their post-divorce lifestyle.
 You, as our client, can be confident that very knowledgeable and experienced professionals will handle your legal matters.
 We assure you that you have a strong team protecting your rights and working to achieve a solution.